MeRichard123/RichSnippits/src/snippets/contributing.md

 - React JS
 - React Typescript

+### Guidance:

+1. Make sure your new snippet is not just a re-write of another.
+2. Make sure your new snippet is truly new
+3. Please don't alter other snippets :3 thank you
+4. If you're not sure feel free to submit an issue and ask any questions

 If you would like to submit a different snippet.
 Please submit an issue like so:

 ![issue_demo](../assets/issue-example.png)